Computer Science Course Outline

 You take four papers, including two compulsory Computer Science papers and at least one Mathematics paper.

-The compulsory Computer Science papers cover topics including foundations of computer science (taught in ML), Java and object-oriented programming, operating systems, discrete mathematics, algorithms, and digital electronics.
+The two compulsory Computer Science papers cover topics including foundations of computer science (taught in ML), Java and object-oriented programming, operating systems, discrete mathematics, algorithms, and digital electronics.
 The algorithms, ML, Java and digital electronics topics involve laboratory work.

 - a third Computer Science paper covering topics including computer graphics, human-machine interaction and machine learning (students not taking this paper in Year 1 must take it in Year 2)